sachin782/Media-Bias-Detection/Indian Media/Readme.md

-Download datasets given below and store it in current directory for use before executing programs.
+Download datasets given below and store and rename it accordingly in current directory for use before executing programs.

 Link for data1.csv download - https://www.kaggle.com/xenomorph/indian-politics-news-2018